amongussussy290/2d-parkour-game/README.md

 # parkour-game
 Repository for my parkour game

-Each document is a script from my game.
+Each document listed below is a script from my game.

 leaderBoardScript:
 Manages the leaderboard, as seen in the top right of the video.